What Helps for Vertigo

 Uncover the culprits.

-Identifying food intolerances and food allergies that are causing you vertigo and eliminating them will resolve your vertigo symptom AND there is a good possibility you will resolve a host of other symptoms too!
+Identifying food intolerances and food allergies that are causing you vertigo and eliminating them will resolve your vertigo symptom, AND there is a good possibility you will resolve a host of other symptoms, too!
+This is the entire premise of why the 1 Goal of Optimizing Our Personal Body Terrain brings us exponential results!

 Reference #18 in the reference and resources section links you to a quick article that gives a nice overview of common elimination diets.